 VA contingency plans provide high level recovery objectives for systems and operations in the event of disruption or disaster.
-However, we noted that VA did not consistently meet these recovery objectives throughout the year.
-Additionally, contingency plans did not always include all required information and were inconsistently documented and tested for the systems and applications that were reviewed during the year.
-VA Handbook 6500, Appendix F establishes high-level policy and procedures for contingency planning and plan testing.
+However, we noted that contingency plans did not always include all required information and were inconsistently documented and tested for the systems and applications that were reviewed during the year.
+The VA Knowledge Service establishes high-level policy and procedures for contingency planning and plan testing.
 Our audit identified the following deficiencies related to contingency planning: